academe/UK-Postcodes/readme.md

 and datum.
 An action to find out and make it clear as necessary.
 The WSG85 coordinates will ultimately be in this set.

-Some notes on the columns:
+Some notes on the columns of postcodes.csv:

 * postcode The outward part of the postcode.
 * easting The numeric eathing value (whole metres from the false origin, up to 7 digits)